ua-snap/epa-justice/README.md

 ## Processing instructions

-- Activate a `conda` environment that includes `pandas` (>2.0) and `numpy`.
+- Activate a `conda` environment that includes `pandas` (>2.0), `geopandas`, and `numpy`.
-- Use the `fetch_data_and_export.ipynb` notebook to run the processing pipeline.
-(This notebook also contains some tests of individual functions used for review during development.)
+- Use the `fetch_data_and_export.ipynb` and `more_to_ci.ipynb` notebooks to run the processing pipeline.
+(The first notebook also contains some tests of individual functions used for review during development.)
-- View the `data_to_export.csv` results.
+- View the `data_to_export.csv` results for the tabular data.
+- Run the `join_results_to_census_polygons.ipynb` notebook to create the shapefile with all tabular demographic data and the associated polygon of the area(s) used to compile that data.

 This repo also contains additional processing tools that were used for adding new places to the [GVV repo](https://github.com/ua-snap/geospatial-vector-veracity) that were required for this specific project (`update_NCR_points.ipynb`, `add_to_NCR.csv`,   `alaska_point_locations.csv`, and `add_point_location.py`).
 These shouldn't need to be run again, but are saved here for now in case the project scope changes and more places need to be added.

 ## Data Dictionary

 The data variables below are pulled for each geography.
 The `short name` column is the abbreviated name used in the exported `data_to_export.csv`.
-All other column names should be self explanatory.
+(Note that not all raw data columns listed below are included in the output.)

 ### Census DHC Year 2020 - Raw data